ak4m410x01/TODO_API/README.md

 ### Key Features:

 _Developed a robust TODO API leveraging **Django Rest Framework** and **PostgreSQL**, enabling users to seamlessly register with a unique username and password.
 Implemented secure authentication through security token features, facilitating secure login processes.
-The API further supports the creation of tasks with an initial false status, allowing users to mark them as complete upon task completion._
+The API further supports the creation of tasks with an initial false status, allowing users to mark them as complete upon task completion and then Deploy using **Docker** ._

 - **Django Rest Framework:** Implemented RESTful endpoints to facilitate seamless communication between the front and back end, ensuring optimal performance and scalability.
 - **PostgreSQL Database:** Designed and maintained a PostgreSQL database to store and manage TODO tasks efficiently, ensuring data integrity and reliability.